 Economic value can be measured in the form of CS per additional lane snapper kept on a trip for anglers (the amount of money that an angler would be willing to pay for a fish in excess of the cost to harvest the fish).
 There is no direct available estimate of CS for lane snapper, but other estimates can serve as close proxies.
 Carter, Lovell and Liese (2020) used a 2014 mail survey of recreational anglers fishing in the Gulf of Mexico (GOM) to produce values of the CS for increasing the aggregate snapper bag limit from 5 fish to 10 fish for private boat anglers which was \$19 (2022\$).
-Carter and Liese (2022) used the same 2014 mail survey of recreational anglers to produce values of the CS for increasing the aggregate snapper bag limit from 5 fish to 10 fish for charter boat anglers which was \$25 (2022\$).
-Carter and Liese (2022) divide the option price for the 5 to 10 fish snapper bag limit increment by a factor of 0.52 to derive the expected value of a one unit snapper harvest increment of \$60.01.
+Carter and Liese (2022) used the same 2014 mail survey of recreational anglers to produce values of the CS for increasing the aggregate snapper bag limit increment by a factor of 0.52 to derive the expected value of a one unit snapper harvest increment of \$60.01.
 This factor is based on the distribution of snapper catch per angler for charter trips.
-If we assume the distribution of catch per angler is similar on private boat trips, then we can also apply this factor to the option price estimate for snapper on private boats to get the expected value of a one fish change in snapper harvest of \$36.26.
+If we assume the distribution of catch per angler is similar on private boats to get the expected value of a one fish change in snapper harvest of \$36.26.

 Economic value for the for-hire component of the recreational sector can be measured in many ways.
 According to Savolainen et al. (2012), the average charter vessel operating in the Gulf is estimated to receive approximately \$101,421 (2022\$) in gross revenue and \$28,122 (2022\$) in net income (gross revenue minus variable and fixed costs) annually.
 The average headboat is estimated to receive approximately \$306,491 (2022\$) in gross revenue and \$89,161 (2022\$) in net income annually.
 More recent estimates of average annual gross revenue for Gulf headboats are provided in Abbott and Willard (2017) and D. Carter, Southeast Fisheries Science Center, pers. comm.
 2018.
 Abbott and Willard (2017) suggest that Savolainen, et al.'s estimate of average annual gross revenue for headboats may be an underestimate, as data in the former suggest that average gross revenue in 2009 for the vessels in their sample was about \$541,653 (2022\$).
 Further, their data suggest average annual gross revenue per vessel had increased to about \$654,218 (2022\$) by 2014.
-However, Abbott and Willard's estimates are based on a sample of 17 headboats that chose to participate in the headboat Collaborative Program in 2014, while Savolainen, et al.'s are based on a random sample of 20 headboats.
+However, Abbott and Willard's estimates are based on a sample of 17 headboats that chose to participate in the headboat.
+The headboats.
 The headboats that participated in the Collaborative may be economic highliners, in which case Abbott and Willard's estimates would overestimate average annual gross revenue for Gulf headboats.
 D. Carter, Southeast Fisheries Science Center, pers. comm.
 2018 recently estimated that average annual gross revenue for Gulf headboats were approximately \$482,421 (2022\$) in 2017.
 This estimate is likely the best current estimate of annual gross revenue for Gulf headboats, as it is based on a relatively large sample of 63 boats, or more than 90% of the active fleet, and is more recent.